- High Market Cap

 How to Store Cosmos (ATOM)

-A better option is a mobile wallet.
+Storing ATOM is easy.
 You can use a mobile or desktop wallet option such as the Atomic Wallet.
 This easy to navigate option allows you to access your ATOM when you need it.
-Additionally, you are less likely to get hacked when compared to a centralized exchange that holds millions in cryptocurrency.

 The Market Needs Cosmos